s417-lama/erun/README.md

 If you want to use functionalities of external Mix projects, you are forced to create new Mix projects to download dependencies.
 You cannot even install Mix projects globally in your system.

-By using `erun`, new Mix projects are not necessary for disposable scripts.
+By using `erun`, new Mix projects become unnecessary for disposable scripts.
 `erun` resolves the problem simply by wrapping Mix projects in escript.
 If `erun` is installed with Mix dependencies you specified, you can run Elixir scripts anywhere you want.